Indian Spitz Dogs: A Complete Information

 Indian Spitz dogs are prone to dental issues, such as gum disease and tooth decay.
 Regular dental care, including brushing their teeth and providing dental chews, can help prevent these problems.

 Hip dysplasia is a common condition in many dog breeds, including Indian Spitz dogs.
 This condition occurs when the hip joint does not develop properly, which can cause pain and arthritis.
-Screening tests are available to help identify dogs with hip dysplasia.

 Some Indian Spitz dogs can be prone to eye problems, such as cataracts, glaucoma, and progressive retinal atrophy.
 Regular eye exams can help catch these issues early.